 Use cases that can be supported by progress bars

-- When the user must complete a series of tasks and will want indication that they are making process
+- The user must complete a series of tasks and will want indication that they are making process

-- When the user needs indication that the system is progressing in loading, saving, and downloading
+- The user needs indication that the system is progressing in loading, saving, and downloading

-- When a process needs to be reflected to a user that is happening in the background, especially when this may take a long time
+- A process needs to be reflected to a user that is happening in the background, especially when it may take a long time

 When not to use

 Do not use an indeterminate progress bar to indicate measurable progress.
 Users need progress bars to represent measurable progress if at all possible.
 Use an indeterminate progress bar only if progress is not measurable.